-- The name of each dependent receiving the dependent care - The name, address and phone number of the person providing the dependent care - The reason the household was entitled to a deduction - The amount of the dependent care cost in the appropriate month or months including frequency of pay - The time periods covered by dependent care expenses - The verification obtained, including the date verification was received and how it was obtained - Explanation of any variances, including whether the variance is included or excluded
+- The name of each dependent receiving the dependent care - The name, address and phone number of the person providing the

+- dependent care - The reason the household was entitled to a deduction (see Section 1130) - The amount of the dependent care cost in the appropriate month or months including frequency of pay - The time periods covered by dependent care expenses - The verification obtained, including the date verification was received and how it was obtained - Explanation of any variances, including whether the variance is included or excluded
-Bills for deductible expenses from the appropriate month or months

-A statement from the provider concerning the appropriate month(s) and the amount(s) and date(s) billed
+- Bills for deductible expenses from the appropriate month or months - A statement from the provider concerning the appropriate month(s) and the amount(s) and date(s) billed

-1130.4 Special Treatment of
+1130.4 Special Treatment of Variances.

-Variances.
 This section provides instructions on special handling of the dependent care deduction.

 Expenses Not Reported at Certification or Recertification.
-A State agency's application and recertification forms for SNAP do not include a statement about forfeiting the household's right to a deduction Example of the Household's Failure to Report an expense: At certification, the household failed to report a \$200 monthly dependent care expense.
+If a State agency's application and recertification forms for SNAP do not include a statement about forfeiting the household's right to a deduction for failing to report expenses, and the household failed to report a dependent care expense that existed at certification the budget month, the reviewer will determine the error by using the amount of the expense at the time of certification.
+Example of the Household's Failure to Report an expense in 1130.4: At certification, the household failed to report a \$200 monthly dependent care expense.
 The reviewer verified the household was billed \$200 monthly for dependent care.
 Although the household failed to report the expense at certification, the expense did exist for the budget month and the reviewer must include the expense for the time of certification.
+Because no disclaimer language about deductions was on the certification application.